pauldambra/blog_source/_posts/2015-02-17-reactotype-1.md

 #### part one because I've got a feeling this is a topic about which I'll be able to bang on.

 [React JS](http://facebook.github.io/react/index.html) was made by Facebook to be the V in MVC.
-In other words it only deals with the UI.
+In other words, it only deals with the UI.
 It's sold as being fast - both for performance and development.
-A definitely contentious part of React is that it mushes JS and HTML together...
-More specifically you put HTML _inside_ the JS not vice versa.
+A contentious part of React is that it mushes JS and HTML together...
+More specifically, you put HTML _inside_ the JS and not vice versa.

 <!--more-->

-I've played with it [very briefly while prototyping an Imgur comment generator](https://pauldambra.github.io/commenturion/) and saw a talk on it recently at [MancJS](http://mancjs.com/#react).
+I've played with it [very briefly while prototyping an Imgur comment generator](https://pauldambra.github.io/commenturion/) and saw a talk on it recently at MancJS.

 So I already had a few thoughts: